. Common Questions:

 My holiday has been cancelled and I’m not able to change my dates or accept the refund credit note you have provided – how do I request a refund?

 You can request a refund if you’re unable to find a suitable date to amend your booking to, and are unable to accept a Refund Credit Note.
-Complete this form to request a refund ›
+To request a refund please use live chat or call us on 021 425 2300.

 What do I do if I’m on holiday and there’s an outbreak on parc?